sobolanescu/RandomMobSpawner/README.md

 - Mobs are randomly chosen and include both aggressive monsters (Creepers, Zombies, Skeletons) and passive animals (Cats, Rabbits, Sheep, etc.).
 - Spawns occur every 10 seconds, adding variety to your Minecraft world.
 - Perfect for players looking for unpredictable and adrenaline-filled gameplay.
-- Mobs can appear anywhere near the player, bringing moments of relaxation as well as intensifying game tension.

 ## List of Mobs